 Surgery for Less Obese Patients

-For obese patients with a relatively lower BMI, the vertical sleeve gastrectomy can be preferable, especially when conditions such as anaemia or Crohn’s disease prevent other bariatric procedures form being performed.
+For obese patients with a relatively lower BMI, the vertical sleeve gastrectomy is preferred, especially when conditions such as anaemia or Crohn’s disease prevent other bariatric procedures from being performed.